-Unfortunately there have been far too many that had very different stories.
-These personal stories were filled with pain, betrayal, loss, abandonment, separation, divorce, and fear — the majority resulting from one of the spouses (usually the husband, sorry guys) that just couldn’t handle the change a cancer diagnosis brought to the relationship and selfishly moving out and leaving the cancer patient physically, financially, and emotionally scarred in the process.
+Unfortunately, there have been far too many that had very different stories.
+These personal stories were filled with pain, betrayal, loss, abandonment, separation, divorce, and fear – the majority resulting from one of the spouses (usually the husband, sorry guys) that just couldn’t handle the change a cancer diagnosis brought to the relationship and selfishly moving out and leaving the cancer patient physically, financially, and emotionally scarred in the process.
+This is the bitter truth about Cancer and Relationships.

 We honor all of the great men and women who willingly and with great personal sacrifice take on the role of “caregiver” to their spouse or partner.
-Your love, courage and support have meant everything to them in the process of eventually being able to say “I Am Cancer Free.”
-The love and bond forged during those moments between husband and wife where emotions are raw, the task of caring for physical needs daunting, fear of the future overpowering, and the always present self-doubt that your care and compassion is not enough.
+Your love, courage, and support have meant everything to them in the process of eventually being able to say “I Am Cancer Free.”
+The love and bond forged during those moments between husband and wife where emotions are raw, the task of caring for physical needs daunting, fear of the future overpowering, and the always present self-doubt that your care and compassion are not enough.
 These months and years of care define your relationship and the love you feel for one another forever.

 If a spouse decides to leave a relationship because he or she is inconvenienced by the responsibility, frustrated that their lover is no longer responsive to their needs, unwilling to bear the costs associated with treatment, mean and abusive because of the physical change in their partner’s appearance due to their treatment, or for any other of a hundred weak excuses, we say to you that there is a special place reserved in the universe for someone like you that purposely leaves when you are absolutely needed the most.